Non Hodgkin Lymphoma Clinical Trial

 Male or female patients aged 18 years or older.

-Subjects must have histologically confirmed, CD19 positive, non-Hodgkin lymphoma on the most recent biopsy and disease that is relapsed after 2 or more lines of therapy or refractory to chemotherapy (defined as progressive disease or stable disease lasting ≤6 months, as best response to most recent chemotherapy regimen; or disease progression or recurrence ≤12 months after prior autologous stem cell transplantation (ASCT).)
+Subjects must have histologically confirmed, CD19 positive, non-Hodgkin lymphoma on the most recent biopsy and disease that is relapsed after 2 or more lines of therapy or refractory to chemotherapy (defined as progressive disease or stable disease lasting ≤6 months, as best response to most recent chemotherapy regimen); or relapsed disease after initial therapy that is ineligible to receive hematopoietic stem cell transplantation (HSCT) due to comorbidities or age.

 ECOG Performance status ≤ 2